stetsolutions/pean/README.md

 Your application should run on port 3000 with the *development* environment configuration, so in your browser just go to [http://localhost:3000](http://localhost:3000)

 That's it!
 Your application should be running.
 To proceed with your development, check the other sections in this documentation.

 If you encounter any problems, try the Troubleshooting section.

-* explore `config/env/development.js` for development environment configuration options
+* Explore `config/env/development.js` for development environment configuration options.
+* Set 'force' to 'false' if you want to preserve your table data on server restart.

 ### Running in Production mode
 To run your application with *production* environment configuration, execute grunt as follows: